Credit Score Cheat Sheet

 What Is My Credit Score?

-First and foremost, you need to understand what your credit score is.
+First and foremost, you need to understand what a credit score is.
 Your credit score is a number used to represent how likely you are to repay your debt.
-The higher your credit score, the more you are seen as a responsible borrower to financial institutions.
-Your credit score is a major determination of your ability to get a loan, as well as receive a low interest rate.
+The higher your credit score, the more lenders see you as a responsible borrower.
 In most cases, the higher your score, the lower your interest rate and the easier your ability to get a loan.

 FICO Credit Score Scale®